Location

 -

-One pair of river sandals (must have an ankle strap, no flipflops!)
+One pair of river sandals (must have a secure ankle strap, no flipflops or crocs!)
 Velcro is okay if in good condition.
 Popular name brands include Chaco, Teva, Keen, or Merrells.
 Tennis shoes with polypro socks are a good option if your feet tend to get cold.
 These shoes are for creek crossings and the last 20 miles through Impassable Canyon where raft ride is required.

 -